JuliaDynamics/ChaosTools.jl/docs/src/periodicity.md

 Finding unstable (or stable) periodic orbits of a discrete mapping analytically rapidly becomes impossible for higher orders of fixed points.
+Fortunately there are numerical algorithms that allow their detection.

-Fortunately there is a numeric algorithm due to Schmelcher & Diakonos which allows such a computation.
+### Schmelcher & Diakonos

+First of the algorithms was proposed by Schmelcher & Diakonos[^Schmelcher1997].
 Notice that even though the algorithm can find stable fixed points, it is mainly aimed at *unstable* ones.

 The functions `periodicorbits` and `lambdamatrix` implement the algorithm:
 ```@docs